by Eli Boettger – December 11, 2017

 Nguyen responded nicely, though.
 The following week she had Texas A&M 16th in her poll and West Virginia 22nd, and the two teams were 16th and 23rd in the AP poll, respectively.

 Not everyone seems to catch on, though.
-In week 3, Carlos Silva of the Lubbock Avalanche-Journal was attacked for slotting Northwestern 16th after losing to Creighton at home, sneaking past La Salle, and then getting throttled by Texas Tech by 36 points (a team he had ranked 23rd the same week).
-His week 3 poll had an error of 2.68 but the following week was even worse, notching an almost unheard of 3.16 error, a net difference of -0.48.
-It doesn’t happen often, but there have been a handful of pollsters that have failed to bounce back after landing in “Poll Attacks.”
+In Week 3, Carlos Silva of the Lubbock Avalanche-Journal was attacked for slotting Northwestern 16th after losing to Creighton at home, sneaking past La Salle, and then getting throttled by Texas Tech by 36 points (a team he had ranked 23rd the same week).
+His Week 3 poll had an error of 2.68 but the following week was even worse, notching an alarming 3.16 error, a net difference of -0.48.
+It doesn’t happen often, but there have been a handful of pollsters who have failed to bounce back after landing in “Poll Attacks.”

 There really isn’t any reason why “Poll Attacks” should exist.
 One would think that every AP voter ensures his/her poll is, at the very least, comprehensible on a weekly basis.